mariiamamr/NN-API/resources/docs/source/.compare.md

 ## Update an upcoming session

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
+used by the teacher to edit the details of one of his upcoming sessions. refer to create session for validations.

 > Example request:

 ```bash